noelzappy/vi-upper/README.md

 # Video Merger API

-A FastAPI application for merging videos stored in MinIO S3 buckets.
+A FastAPI application for merging videos stored in MinIO S3 buckets and uploading videos to YouTube.

 ## Features

 - Download videos from MinIO S3 buckets via URLs
 - Merge multiple MP4 videos into a single video file
 - Upload the merged video to a target S3 bucket
+- **NEW**: Upload videos directly to YouTube via YouTube Data API v3
 - Support for both MinIO and AWS S3
 - Automatic cleanup of temporary files
 - Comprehensive logging
 - Request validation with Pydantic
 - Health check endpoint
+- Optional callback URLs for async processing

 ## Requirements